How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 select migrate os

 Step 2.
-The system partition will be selected by Automatically and click "Next".
+The system partition will be selected automatically, and then click "Next" to proceed.

 select migrate os